 New Species to the North-Central Texas Checklist without Photo-Documentation

-Of the seven species added to the checklist without photos since 1988, three of these birds - Harlequin Duck, Iceland Gull, and American Dipper - are "review species" (discussion below) and have been reviewed and accepted by the TBRC.
+Of the six species added to the checklist without photos since 1988, three of these birds - Harlequin Duck, Iceland Gull, and American Dipper - are "review species" (discussion below) and have been reviewed and accepted by the TBRC.
 One species - Red-faced Warbler - was reviewed and accepted by the TBRC but the species was consequently removed from the Review List.
 These four records have been published as reviewed species by the TBRC.
 These records read as follows in the TBRC annual reports:

 * Harlequin Duck (Histrionicus histrionicus).
 Two birds, a male and female, were at the spillway on Lake Tawakoni, Van Zandt on 5 January 1995 furnishing only the second accepted record for Texas.
 Review Species.

 * Iceland Gull (Larus glaucoides).
 One first-winter bird in Dallas, on 4 February 2001.
 Review Species.

 * American Dipper (Cinclus mexicanus) - One at Prairie Creek Park, Collin, on 23 December 2004.
 Review Species.

 * Red-faced Warbler (Cardellina rubrifrons) - One at Denton, Denton, on 15 September